-COLLABORATIVE Students can be seen Work With Others Regularly working with industry and postsecondary partners as learning resources and project clients.
+Linked Learning is: Students can be seen: Collaborative (WORK WITH OTHERS) Regularly working with industry and post-secondary partners as learning resources and project clients.
 Practicing teamwork skills in a variety of collaborative teams and settings.
 Using industry-specific norms, strategies and technology tools to make their teamwork efficient and effective.
-STUDENT-DIRECTED Students can be seen Work Students Lead Designing their interdisciplinary learning experiences and organizing, revising, and self-monitoring a learning plan.
+IS BEACH Student-Directed (WORK STUDENTS LEAD) Designing their interdisciplinary learning experiences and organizing, revising, and self-monitoring a learning plan.
 Learning through an inquiry-based approach where their questions, choices, insights, and solutions lead the way.
 Pursuing learning through feedback, reflection, revision, and defense of work.
-OUTCOME-FOCUSED Students can be seen Work With a Goal Creating, using, seeking feedback on, and revising plans for project work and for their college and career goals.
+Outcome-Focused (WORK WITH A GOAL) Creating, using, seeking feedback on, and revising plans for project work and for their college and career goals.
 Explaining how their daily work helps them master project, course, and pathway outcomes.
 Completing complex tasks and persevering when facing learning challenges.
-RELEVANT Students can be seen Work That Matters Engaging in projects of personal interest that are authentic to an industry sector and matter to external clients.
+Relevant (WORK THAT MATTERS) Engaging in projects of personal interest that are authentic to an industry sector and matter to external clients.
 Using state-of-the-art, industry-specific technologies to produce work that reflects standards of the workplace.
 Participating in a developmental sequence of work-based learning experiences.
-RIGOROUS Students can be seen Work That Challenges Engaging in deep critical thinking using challenging material and industry-specific problem-solving tools.
+Rigorous (WORK THAT CHALLENGES) Engaging in deep critical thinking using challenging material and industry-specific problem-solving tools.
 Designing and publicly defending high-quality project solutions.
 Articulating how they are mastering the Common Core State Standards and other pathway outcomes.
-INTEGRATED Students can be seen Work That Connects Intentionally using concepts and skills from pathway theme courses in core academic courses-and vice versa.
+CC Integrated (WORK THAT CONNECTS) Intentionally using concepts and skills from pathway theme courses in core academic courses - and vice versa.
 Making connections across core academic and career technical subjects in theme-based interdisciplinary projects.
 Engaging in work-based learning experiences that link directly with core academic and career technical courses.